Paul Russell (baseball)

-Paul A. Russell (born Benjamin Paul Sheeder) (1871–1957) was an outfielder/infielder in Major League Baseball.
+Paul A. Russell (born Benjamin Paul Sheeder; March 23, 1871 – October 8, 1957) was an American outfielder and infielder in Major League Baseball.
 He played for the St. Louis Browns in 1894.
 After his brief MLB appearance he played in the minors from 1896 to 1900 in the Central Pennsylvania League, Interstate League, New England League and Atlantic League.
 He was also a player/manager in the Interstate League in 1897 and 1898.